 Alice Pauser, Founder & Board member, Alice oversees the daily operation of the organization and serves as Executive Director.
 She has conducted research on the Wisconsin Women’s Correctional System (WWCS) since 2001 and initially developed the mission statement for The Demeter Foundation.
 A member of the Correctional Education Association (CEA), she has presented statewide and nationally on the needs of incarcerated and formerly incarcerated women.
 Alice has developed and implemented programs for women to maintain mental health recovery and gain balance in their lives.
 She has built collaborations with the Wisconsin Department of Corrections and Community Corrections and directly provides services to women in the Dane County area.
-Alice is a nationally certified Wellness Recovery Action Plan W.R.A.P. facilitator, a WI Certified Peer Specialist and nationally certified in Mental Health First Aid.
+Alice is a nationally certified Wellness Recovery Action Plan W.R.A.P. facilitator, a Peer Support Specialist and nationally certified in Mental Health First Aid.
 She is on the Board of Directors for the Wisconsin Reentry Pilot Program.
 She is active in providing input to Wisconsin Legislators on the status of incarcerated and formerly incarcerated women and the need for systems change.
 Her daughter is currently incarcerated at Robert E. Ellsworth Correctional Facility in Wisconsin.

 Board of Directors